timothywcrane/RTFM/README.md

 # RTFM
  ![RTFM](https://github.com/timothywcrane/RTFM/blob/main/rtfm.jpg?raw=true)

-A Simple Bash Script That Collects Your Linux Installation's Command Info And Creates A PDF For You To Then Read, Search & Reference.
+RTFM is a simple Bash script that collects your Linux installation's command info and creates a PDF for you to then read, search & reference.

 * This script is NOT optimized in any way for performance.
 * This script is meant to be a "hammer" on purpose.